HonorSpren/ng-workerbee-app/README.md

   }
   ```

-### Use BuildMessage to construct the second parameter for PostMessage like:
+### Use BuildMessage to construct the second parameter for PostToWorker like:
 ```typescript
 // BuildMessage takes 3 parameterslike:
 // BuildMessage( wFun: Function, params: any, depFuns: Function[] )